artsilva/sistema-ticket-api/README.md

-# example_node_typescript_postrgresql
+# sistema-ticket-api

-Archetype for NODE Typescript and PosgreSQL with an user CRUD example API
+Node API using Typescript and Postgresql for Sistema Ticket.

 ## Installation